Is there such a thing as the perfect travel manicure?

-So many of us go through the same pre-trip beauty drill:
+So many of us go through the same packing and pre-trip beauty drill:

 - Get hair trimmed ✔